FAQ

 Does your outlet use wire content?

-When I worked at the Statesman, the newspaper partnered with different wire services and publications that allowed them to share content from outside their newsroom.
+When I worked at the Statesman, the newspaper partnered with various wire services and publications, allowing it to share content from outside its newsroom.
 This includes articles from other USA TODAY properties, the Associated Press and more.
 Many but not all news outlets operate similarly.

 OPB partners with various newsrooms in the region and nationwide, including NPR.
 You will hear OPB coverage on the radio, for example, followed by NPR news.